 1) When registering for tests, we suggest students use a unique, professional email address.
 In this way, all college-related email goes to one place and does not clutter up a personal inbox.
 Students should enable notifications for email on their devices and actually check/respond to emails, especially for communications regarding testing.

 2) Remember, marketing phrases like “we’ve noticed you’re a successful student” and “invitation to apply” have nothing to do with actual acceptance.
 Colleges try to attract as many students as possible to apply.
+Students often aren’t savvy enough to recognized mass mailing like adults can.

 3) Be proactive.
 Rather than just waiting for schools to contact you, a student can reach out to the admissions team at any college of interest and subscribe to their mailing list.
 By making this contact, the student will be connected to the marketing information from those colleges that are on the student’s list.